tdpetrou/pandas_cub/README.md

 Most data scientists who use Python rely on Pandas.
 In this assignment, we will build Pandas Cub, a library that implements many of the most common and useful methods found in Pandas.
 Pandas Cub will:

 * Have a DataFrame class with data stored in NumPy arrays
+* Select subsets of data with the brackets operator
 * Use special methods defined in the Python data model
 * Have a nicely formatted display of the DataFrame in the notebook
-* Select subsets of data with the brackets operator
 * Implement aggregation methods - sum, min, max, mean, median, etc...
 * Implement non-aggregation methods such as isna, unique, rename, drop
 * Group by one or two columns
 * Have methods specific to string columns
+* Read in data from a comma-separated value file

 ## Setting up the Development Environment